FIVE MOST SURPRISING FINDS

 Nobody holds a rally for the recruiter.
 Nobody marches for the drill sergeant.
 No celebrity wears a ribbon for the institution that has done more to build Black wealth, homeownership, education, and leadership than any diversity program, government plan, corporate promise, or nonprofit in United States history.

 The United States military — with all its imperfections, its history of segregation, its bureaucratic weight — has been the single most effective engine of Black upward mobility this country has ever produced.
-And the reason nobody celebrates it is the reason nobody celebrates anything that actually works: because it demands something of the people it transforms.
+Nobody celebrates it because nobody celebrates anything that actually works, when it demands something of the people it transforms.

-We are living in an era that has confused spending with solving, that has mistaken pledges for progress, and that has spent over $200 billion in corporate DEI commitments since 2020 without producing a single measurable change in Black wealth, Black employment, or Black educational attainment (Jan, The Washington Post, 2023).
-The military, which costs the individual enlistee nothing, which asks only that you show up, shut up, and do the work, has been quietly producing results for eighty years.
+We are living in an era that confuses spending with solving.
+An era that mistakes pledges for progress.
+Over $200 billion in corporate DEI commitments since 2020 have not produced a single measurable change in Black wealth, Black employment, or Black educational attainment (Jan, The Washington Post, 2023).
+The military, which costs the individual enlistee nothing, which asks only that you show up and do the work, has been quietly producing results for eighty years.

 The Integration That Actually Happened

-On July 26, 1948, President Harry S. Truman signed Executive Order 9981, declaring that “there shall be equality of treatment and opportunity for all persons in the armed services without regard to race, color, religion or national origin” (Federal Register, 13 FR 4313, 1948).
-This was:
+On July 26, 1948, President Harry S. Truman signed Executive Order 9981.
+It declared that “there shall be equality of treatment and opportunity for all persons in the armed services without regard to race, color, religion or national origin” (Federal Register, 13 FR 4313, 1948).
+This was —

 The integration was not smooth.
 It was not immediate.
 The Army dragged its feet through Korea.
-But by the Vietnam era, the military had achieved something that American civilian society still has not accomplished eighty years later: a functioning, performance-based meritocracy in which a Black man’s rank was determined by his competence rather than his complexion.
+But by the Vietnam era, the military had achieved something that American civilian society still has not accomplished eighty years later — a functioning, performance-based meritocracy where a Black man’s rank was determined by his competence rather than his complexion.

 Charles Moskos and John Sibley Butler called the Army “the only American institution where Black men routinely boss white men around.”
 Black soldiers were promoted at rates comparable to white soldiers.
 Black officers commanded white troops without incident.